 Features and Conveniences

 These pants have a ton of features rivaled by no other pant in our review.
 That said, not all of the features worked as well as the designers might have hoped.
-While we loved that they were convertible, we found the zipped off shorts to have a really annoying flap of protective material on the inside of the seam that wasn't matched on the outside, making the cuffs of the shorts look rather ridiculous.
+While we loved that they were convertible, we found the zipped off shorts to have an annoying flap of protective material on the inside of the seam that wasn't matched on the outside, making the cuffs of the shorts look ridiculous.
 However, we did love that there were vertical zippers at the pant bottoms to ease in removing them without taking off shoes, or just for added ventilation.

 The front hand pockets on these pants are relatively big.
 You can also see the seams from the reinforced panels used throughout that make it a durable pant.